How 5G’s Low Latency Drives New Applications and Use Cases

 The Center for Connected Health Policy states that telehealth is “a collection of means or methods for enhancing health care, public health, and health education delivery and support using telecommunications technologies.
 Telehealth encompasses a broad variety of technologies and tactics to deliver virtual medical, health, and education services.”

 The technology is used to support patients with chronic conditions that might inhibit their ability to travel to an outpatient center or another health facility.
 This form of “health IT communication” has other benefits:

 Placing all of this on a network means that health considerations must now involve bandwidth, network accessibility and digital disaster recovery.
 With the advent of 5G, many of these things will become faster, and 5G’s low-latency, ultrareliable technology might mean the difference between life and death for patients with chronic health issues.

 As 5G technology rolls out, companies and organizations will require new IoT solutions.
-Telit brings a lot to the table.
+We bring a lot to the table.

-Telit takes the complexity out of connecting “things to apps” with our IoT Platform, which collects, manages and analyzes device data critical to your deployment.
+Telit takes the complexity out of connecting “things to apps” with our IoT platforms, which collect, manage and analyze device data critical to your deployment.

 We accelerate the digital business transformation ecosystem with the industry’s most accomplished solutions for The First Mile of IoT™.
 Speak with our 5G IoT experts to get started on your solution.